FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality: Conclusion

 For simplicity, the spatial-temporal joint optimization in \Cref{sec:method:optimization} connects the output precision and latency to the number of the spheres ($\sphereNum$) but not their radii $\mathbf{\sphereRadius}$.
-This is due to the significant amount of training with parameter sampling.
+This is due to the potentially significantly higher parameter sampling.
 Incorporating the parameters into a single training process may significantly reduce the time consumption for the optimization.
 With the adaptive training process, a content-aware distribution (i.e., $\mathbf{\sphereRadius}$) of the spheres would further improve the synthesis quality and performance.
+The perceptually-based method is orthogonal yet compatible with other remarkable neural radiance field inference acceleration solutions, e.g., \cite{autoint,Wizadwongsa2021NeX}.
+Combining varies perspectives may unlock the future instant and high quality immersive viewing experience such as teleportation.